CRISvsGAME/router/README.md

 -   **initialDelay**: Initial delay in milliseconds before starting.
 -   **sectionDelay**: Delay in milliseconds before changing the section.
 -   **saveState**: Save the active section to local storage.
--   **refreshPageCallback**: Callback function for page refreshes, containing the saved section ID.
+-   **pageLoadCallback**: Callback function for page loads, containing the default, active, saved section IDs.
--   **buttonClickCallback**: Callback function for button clicks, containing the event and the current section ID.
+-   **buttonClickCallback**: Callback function for button clicks, containing the event and the default, active, saved section IDs.

 ## License